antonio-pinheiro/antonio-pinheiro/README.md

 Rental Management

-Rental Management is a project which is being developed in Java, using the MVC design pattern, Spring Framework and MySql database that runs on a linux Debian server.
+Rental Management is a project which is being developed in Java, using the MVC design pattern, Spring Framework and MySQL database that runs on a linux Debian server.
 [Rental Management](https://github.com/antonio-pinheiro/rental-management)